RWS/dxa-web-application-java/Architecture.md

 ### Controllers

 If the request is not for a static content item, it will be passed to one of the controllers.
-Most requests will be handled by the method `MainController.handleGetPage`.
+Most requests will be handled by the method `PageController.handleGetPage`.
 This method calls the `ContentProvider` to get the page content as a view model object.
 This view model object is then passed to the appropriate view to be rendered as HTML.

 The page view will include TRI-specific tags to include regions and entities on the page.
 To include those regions and